Rangers vs. Athletics Player Props Betting Odds

 Garcia Stats

-- Adolis Garcia has five doubles, nine home runs, 15 walks and 37 RBI (35 total hits).
-He's also stolen three bases.
+- Adolis Garcia has put up 35 hits with five doubles, nine home runs and 15 walks.
+He has driven in 37 runs with three stolen bases.

 Garcia Recent Games